 By AHA! from Sterling, PA

 I have read questions on how to keep cats out of your house plants.
 Simple, use tin foil.
 Lay tin foil around the plant on the dirt.
 Don't push it down onto the dirt or you will start to get some mold.
-Just lay it on top.
-Your cats will hate it, and your plants will be fine.
-Also, they do make colored tin foil if you don't want the plain silver.

 How do you keep cats from digging house plants?